facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 DAFs also offer flexibility and simplicity compared to other charitable giving vehicles, such as private foundations.
 With a DAF, you can support multiple charities from a single account, and you don't have to worry about the administrative burdens and legal requirements of running your own foundation.

-By earmarking a portion of your assets for charitable giving through a DAF, you can create a meaningful legacy and support the causes that matter most to you.
-All while potentially reducing your tax liability and simplifying your financial life, it's a win-win strategy that aligns your wealth with your values.
+By creating earmarks for charitable giving through a DAF, you can create a meaningful legacy and support the causes that matter most to you, all while potentially reducing your tax liability and simplifying your financial life.
+It's a win-win strategy that aligns your wealth with your values.

-To see how earmarking assets can work in a real-life scenario, consider the story of Joe and Susie, a retired couple who came to me with a significant cash balance and a sense of uncertainty about how to best allocate it.
+To see how earmarks for DAFs can work in a real-life scenario, consider the story of Joe and Susie, a retired couple who came to me with a significant cash balance and a sense of uncertainty about how to best allocate it.

 During our initial Discovery meeting, I learned several key facts about their situation: